WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-02-12-mastering-az-204-exam-comprehensive-guide-azure-certification-preparation.md

 ### Microsoft Learning Paths

-The <a href="https://learn.microsoft.com/en-us/credentials/certifications/exams/az-204/" target="_blank" rel="noopener noreferrer">Certification Exam Page</a> provides links to all the articles that make up Microsoft’s Learning Path for the AZ-204 certification.
+The <a href="https://learn.microsoft.com/en-us/credentials/certifications/exams/az-204/" target="_blank" rel="noopener noreferrer">Certification Exam Page</a> provides links to all the articles that make up Microsoft's Learning Path for the AZ-204 certification.
 This Learning Path is divided into twelve distinct areas, each containing one to four modules.
 Each area focuses on a specific technology, such as Azure Functions or CosmosDB.

 For convenience and easy access, especially during commutes or gym sessions, I've compiled all the Learning Paths into a Word document.
 However, be aware that this document spans nearly 300 pages.
 Therefore, navigating through all the Learning Paths will require a considerable amount of time.